scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 The reflection API provides a more complex and comprehensive view on the structure of the code.
 It provides a view on the *Typed Abstract Syntax Trees* and their properties such as types, symbols, positions and comments.

+The API can be used in macros as well as for [inspecting TASTy files][tasty inspection].

 ## How to use the API

 The reflection API is defined in the type `Quotes` as `reflect`.